NVIDIA/G-Assist/README.md

 ## What Can You Build?

-- Python plugins for rapid development
+- Python plugins for rapid development (native `.py` support - no compilation needed!)
 - C++ plugins for performance-critical applications
-- AI-driven features using the [ChatGPT-powered Plugin Builder](./plugins/plugin-builder/)
+- AI-driven features using the [Plugin Builder](./plugins/plugin-builder/) with [Cursor IDE](./plugins/plugin-builder/cursor/) or [ChatGPT](https://chatgpt.com/g/g-67bcb083cc0c8191b7ca74993785baad-g-assist-plugin-builder)
 - Custom system interactions for hardware and OS automation
 - Game and application integrations that enhance PC performance or add new commands